kapawlak/temp_lab_host/Courses/345/3L/xabsent-lab2.md

 In the last lab we introduced the simple pendulum.
 As a reminder, this is what we said.

-The simple pendulum is called such because the most simplified model of pendulum that we have.
+The simple pendulum is called such because it is the most simplified model of pendulum that we have.
 It assumes that we are using a point mass, $m$, at the end of a string of length, $L$, that has negligible mass itself.
-Notice the simple pendulum does not attempt to exactly replicate what is happening in the real world.
-Instead it makes some assumptions and ignores some real life features.
+Notice that the simple pendulum does not attempt to exactly replicate what is happening in the real world.
+Instead, it makes some assumptions and ignores some real life features.

 This is a typical thing in physics.
-Often times the real world gets extremely complicated and it becomes easier to make assumptions and ignore things.
+Oftentimes the real world gets extremely complicated and it becomes easier to make assumptions and ignore things.
 However, we must be thoughtful about what we choose to assume and ignore.
 We want to choose things that will have little affect what we are trying to measure.
 Sometimes we do this well, and sometimes we are too loose with our assumptions.
 In the latter case we must then reevaluate our simplified model and add back things we may have thought we could ignore, or relax some of our assumptions.

 The thing that we will be focusing on is the period, $T$.
 For the simple pendulum we have three parameters available to us.
 The mass of the bob, $m$, the length of the pendulum, $L$, and the initial angle, $\theta_0$.
 Each of these is depicted in [](#Figure-pendulumDiagram) We will be adjusting these three parameters to see what affects they have on the period.